alleyahn/hanifalleya/src/now.md

 - no na 🌺

 ## Eating/drinking
-- Eating all the Indonesian food I stuff myself with until my departure
+- Eating all the Indonesian food I can stuff myself with until then.

 ## Learning/Trying
 - Dutch, so I can find a part-time job.